 I wish I had more hope for the future of personal human interaction.

 On the other side of this issue, you have the media and the analysts who make the comments that start these feuds.
 I’m not about to blame these analysts because they get paid to be honest and give an opinion.
 If that opinion happens to be critical, then so be it.
-The worst commentators are those who continually state the obvious and heap praise on athletes and coaches as if they were on the payroll.
+The worst commentators are those who continually state the obvious and heap praise on athletes and coaches as if they were on the payroll management apps.

 I have absolutely no problem with ESPN’s Merril Hoge calling out Tim Tebow earlier this week.
 On SportsCenter, Hoge, a former Steelers running back, gave this critique of Tebow’s abilities.
 “He is awful as far as accuracy goes and what’s kind of even more disturbing, he’s probably worse moving and running around with the football and throwing than he is from the pocket.
 Can you get better there?
 A little bit.
 If everything is perfect, the pocket, your feet are good, all your fundamentals come into place, the coverage is what you want it, you can be successful.
 But that doesn’t happen at the National Football League.
 Rarely does that happen.”